taufik-nurrohman/nextprev-plugin-for-morfy-cms/README.md

 Usage
 -----

-Add this snippet in your `blog_post.html` to show the next/previous navigation:
+Add this snippet to your `blog_post.html` that is placed in the `themes` folder to show the next/previous navigation:

     ...